-Follow through on your prayers and acts of friendship to your nonbelieving friends.
+1. Follow through on your prayers and acts of friendship to your non-believing friends.

-- Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory.
+- 1. Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory.

-- 2. Trust God for financial needs.
+- Trust God for financial needs.

 - 3. Love others with Christ-like compassion.

 - 4. Lead as a servant.

-- Strengthen personal relationships and small group leadership skills.
+- Strengthen personal relationships and small-group leadership skills.

-- 6. Communicate the gospel effectively.
+- 6. Communicate the Gospel effectively.

-- 7. Create vision for life and ministry.
+- Create vision for life and ministry.

-To equip student leaders for a missions experience that results in leadership at home, church, and school.
+To equip student leaders through a missions experience that results in leadership at home, church, and school.